JohannesLks/KerbruteUserenumWordlist/README.md

 # Kerbrute User Enumeration Script

 This script executes the Kerbrute command to enumerate valid usernames in an Active Directory environment.
-While the command is running, an ASCII art is displayed.
 After the command completes, the valid usernames are saved to a specified file.

 ## Prerequisites